-- (1) When an attorney of record for any person ceases to act for a party, the party shall appear in person or appoint another attorney by: - (A) A written substitution of attorney signed by the party, the attorney ceasing to act, and the newly appointed attorney or; - (B) By a written designation filed in the action and served upon the attorney ceasing to act.
+(1) When an attorney of record for any party ceases to act, that party shall appear in person or appoint another attorney by:

+(A) A written substitution of attorney signed by the party, the attorney ceasing to act, and the newly appointed attorney or;

+(B) By a written designation filed in the action and served upon the attorney ceasing to act.
-If the attorney is deceased, the designation of a new attorney shall so state.
-Until the court approves such substitution, the authority of the attorney of record shall continue for all proper purposes.

-(2) No attorney of record for a party may withdraw from representation of that party without leave of the court, upon notice to the client, all parties in interest, and notice and hearing.
-Before an attorney is to be granted leave to withdraw, the attorney shall present to the court a proposed order permitting the attorney to withdraw and directing the party to appoint another attorney to appear, or to appear in person by filing a written notice with the court stating how the party will be represented, within twenty-one (21) days from the date the court enters the order authorizing withdrawal.
-After the court has entered such order, the withdrawing attorney shall forthwith and with due diligence, serve copies upon the party and all parties entitled to notice under the Federal Rule(s) of Procedure or these rules.
-The order shall provide that the withdrawing attorney shall continue to represent the party until proof of service of the withdrawal order on the party has been filed in the court.
+- (i) If the attorney ceasing to act is deceased, the designation shall so state and service of the designation shall not be required. - (2) No attorney of record for a party may withdraw from representation without leave of the court, upon notice to the client, all parties in interest, and notice and hearing.
+The withdrawing attorney may utilize this court's negative notice rules, LBR 2002.2(d), or set the matter for hearing.
+When appropriate, the withdrawing attorney shall submit a proposed order which directs the client to appear in person or appoint another attorney to appear, and to file a written notice with the court stating how the client will be represented within twenty-one (21) days from the date of the order authorizing withdrawal.
+The order shall also inform the client that no further proceedings will be held in the action that would affect the client's rights within those twenty-one (21) days but failure to appear in the action in person or through newly appointed counsel within that twenty-one (21) day period shall be sufficient grounds for entry of default or dismissal of the action without further notice.

-- (3) Upon the entry of the order and the filing of proof of service on the party, no further proceedings can be had in the action that will affect the rights of the party represented by the withdrawing attorney for a period of twenty-one (21) days.
-If the party fails to appear in the action, either in person or through a newly appointed attorney within such twenty-one (21) day period, such failure shall be sufficient grounds for the entry of default against such party or dismissal of the action without further notice, which shall be stated in the order. - (4) Anything in this subsection (f) notwithstanding, any incoming debtor's attorney, whether by substitution, by an appearance following an order permitting withdrawal of another attorney or otherwise, shall forthwith give notice of the appearance as attorney of record to all parties in interest and file a proof of service with the court.
+- (A) The withdrawing attorney shall continue to represent the client until the court enters and serves the order granting the attorney's motion to withdraw. - (B) Upon entry of the order, the court shall serve copies upon the withdrawing attorney, the former client and all parties entitled to notice under Federal Rule(s) of Bankruptcy Procedure or these rules. - (C) Upon the entry of the order, no further proceedings can be had in the action that will affect the rights of the party represented by the withdrawing attorney for a period of twenty-one (21) days.
+If the party fails to appear in the action, either in person or through a newly appointed attorney within such twenty-one (21) day period, such failure shall be sufficient grounds for the entry of default against such party or dismissal of the action without further notice. - (4) Anything in this subsection (f) notwithstanding, any incoming debtor's attorney, whether by substitution, by an appearance following an order permitting withdrawal of another attorney or otherwise, shall forthwith give notice of the appearance as attorney of record to all parties in interest and file a proof of service with the court. - (5) Upon notice of the death of an attorney or other good cause for termination of an attorney-client relationship, the Court may enter and serve an order consistent with subsection (f)(2).